This article is from an earlier edition of the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 A tiny dustpan and broom can aid in cleaning an aquarium.
 Or, you can suck it out with a wet/dry vacuum.
 While most of you probably throw the old litter in the trash, keep in mind that it can be composted.
 (That’s what I do with mine.)
 Or, if you're connected to a sewer system instead of a septic tank, you can flush small amounts of some litters down the toilet.

-Rats usually enjoy some type of bedding, although it isn't necessary during
+Rats usually enjoy some type of bedding, although it isn't necessary during hot weather.
+Most of my rats sleep in hammocks, so they don’t need any bedding product on the floor of their cage.

 Many people like to use rags, cloth diapers, or towels for bedding, but threads can sometimes get wrapped around a rat's leg or neck.
 I definitely don't recommend using fabric or yarn for a maternity nest or for babies.
 A safe and very warm alternative is felt, which is made from very short fibers.